microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 Generate website copy for the homepage of the e-commerce website.
 ```

 Note that the model is providing a copy for the *Contoso Outdoor Company* website, even if we didn't specify again the company name or business.
-This is because under the hoods the model is given the **whole conversation history** as context, not just the latest prompt.
-An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back but the application is using prompt engineering to add this 'memory'.
+This is because under-the-hood the model is given the **whole conversation history** as context, not just the latest prompt.
+An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back, but the application is using prompt engineering to add this 'memory'.

-To verify that, try clearing the chat history, enter the prompt again and check how the model's response changes.
+To verify this, try clearing the chat history, enter the prompt again and check how the model's response changes.

 > [!NOTE]
 > In the Azure AI Studio Playground there's also a **Session Settings** option that allows you to control the context window size, which is the number of previous interactions that the model will consider as context (default is 10).